felix-lang/felix/doc/refman/typeclass.rst

 must be specified in instances.
 Virtual types can participate in ad-hoc overload resolution, but the specified per instance type cannot.
-This is because the substitution occurs during monomorphisation *after* ad-overload resoltion is complete.
+This is because the substitution occurs during monomorphisation *after* ad-overload resolution is complete.
 However type class overloading is performed *during* monomorphisation so the instance types can be used at that point.